October 9, 2023

 2. Check Out Your Refinancing Options

 You'll want to shop around to find a lender that offers low rates, few fees, and an easy online process.
-Credit unions typically offer fewer fees, but banks may have more branch locations if you'd like to meet face-to-face with a lender.
+Credit unions might offer fewer fees.
 Starting your research online is a great way to begin the process.

 3. Apply to Refinance Your Loan